Special Educational Needs

 Supporting Medical Needs and Conditions

-Students with chronic medical needs or conditions have a Care Plan drawn up, in consultation with parents/carers and medical professionals, where appropriate.
+Students with chronic medical needs or conditions have a Care Plan drawn up by our school First Aider, in consultation with parents/carers and medical professionals, where appropriate.
 Should these needs impact on their access to learning a referral is made to the SENCO who will put in place an appropriate support plan.
 Support from specialist medical staff is sought where appropriate and designated school staff will undergo relevant training to enable them to provide the agreed support.

 Education and Health Care Plans (EHCP)